mafrego/docs-oshwapp/OSHWBOMprotocol.md

 ## Preliminary notes

-- **OSHW BOM protocol** defines the headers of a [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file used as [bill of materials](https://en.wikipedia.org/wiki/Bill_of_materials) for any open source hardware product.
+- The **OSHW BOM protocol** defines the headers of a [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file used as [bill of materials](https://en.wikipedia.org/wiki/Bill_of_materials) for any open source hardware product.
-- header 0. is the "template header" not used in real BOMs.
+- Header 0. in the "BOM headers" section describes how each succesive header has to be understood.
-- this protocol follows the [Semantic Versioning](https://semver.org/) directives.
+- The protocol follows the [Semantic Versioning](https://semver.org/) directives.
-- this protocol is still under development: anyone interested in improving it can create an issue or write an email to the mantainer of this repository.
+- The protocol is still under development: anyone interested in improving it can create an issue or write an email to [this address](mailto:marcofregonese@gmail.com).
-- [this]() is a working example of BOM file according to the **OSHW BOM protocol 1.0.0**.
+- A [working example](https://github.com/mafrego/docs-oshwapp/blob/master) of BOM file according to the **OSHW BOM protocol 0.0.1**.

 ## BOM filename